AVD Deployment Operation Failed | Add New VMs to Existing Host Pool

 Domain Join Options

-• Enter the Full Domain FQDN – Full domain name of the Active Directory Domain to which session host VMs are going to be joined.
+Enter the Full Domain FQDN – Full domain name of the Active Directory Domain to which session host VMs will be joined.
 For example, “contoso.com” or “site1.contoso.com”.

-• Enter the details of the administrative account – This account must have access to join a device to the domain and the OU which you mentioned above.
+• Enter the administrative account details – This account must have access to join a device to the domain and the OU you mentioned above.

 • Click on Next Tags to continue.

-• Once Validation is passed, you can click on Create option.
+• Once Validation is passed, you can click on the Create option.

 AVD Deployment Progress